-One of my favourite book, which helped me a lot to shape my life is “The Biology of Belief” by Bruce H. Lipton.
-The content in this book is a life changing content with scientific back-up/research.
+One of my favourite books, which helped me a lot to shape my life is “The Biology of Belief” by Bruce H. Lipton.
+The content in this book is life-changing, backed by scientific facts & research.
 Major themes of The Biology of Belief—the genes we inherit from our mothers and our fathers are not our fate!
 Your genes do not dictate your life and you can change your life when you change your beliefs.

 Just like a single cell, the character of our lives is determined not by our genes but by our responses to the environmental signals that propel life.
 “A cell is a machine for turning experience into biology.”
 (Dobbs 2013)

-During his research he was instantly energized because he realized that there was a science-based path that would take him from his job as a perennial “victim” to his new job as “co-creator” of his destiny.
-After reading this book, I was also having same feeling.
+During his research, he was instantly energized because he realized that there was a science-based path that would take him from his job as a perennial “victim” to his new job as “co-creator” of his destiny.
+After reading this book, I was also having the same feeling.

-Writer vividly remember the large block print headlines that filled the front page on that memorable day in 1953: “Secret of Life Discovered.”
-Body cells teach us not only about the mechanisms of life, but also how to live rich, full lives.
-Using these cell communities as role models, conclusion is that we are not victims of our genes, but masters of our fates, able to create lives overflowing with peace, happiness, and love.
+The writer vividly remembers the large block print headlines that filled the front page on that memorable day in 1953: “Secret of Life Discovered.”
+Body cells teach us not only about the mechanisms of life but also how to live rich, full lives.
+Using these cell communities as role models, the conclusion is that we are not victims of our genes, but masters of our fates, able to create lives overflowing with peace, happiness, and love.

 Every time a drug is introduced into the body to correct function A, it inevitably throws off function B, C, or D. It is not gene-directed hormones and neurotransmitters that control our bodies and our minds; our beliefs control our bodies and our minds, and thus our lives . . .
 Oh ye of little belief!